5 Ways Looker makes Firebase Analytics Data in BigQuery Useful

 The best apps today use a data-driven approach to make them successful.
 Knowing which segments of users stick around and get the most value (and in turn give you the most revenue) shouldn’t be a guessing game, it should be an exact science.

 Millions of modern apps are written in Google’s backend application development platform, Firebase.
 Firebase contains over 18 tools to help application developers build, improve, and grow any app.
-If you’ve used apps from Venmo, The Economist, or The New York Times, then you’ve used Firebase.
+If you’ve used apps from Venmo or The New York Times, then you’ve used Firebase.

 There are a few moving pieces here, so let’s introduce them.
 Cloud Firestore is a database to store your application events, where they can then be analyzed in Firebase Analytics.
 Firebase Analytics offers some great out of the box functionality, but a lot of growing companies run out of runway with it, and their analytical questions get capped.
 That’s where BigQuery comes in.
 Anyone can export their Cloud Firestore application events to BigQuery with just a few clicks.